govau/Ursa-major/README.md

 CLIENT_EMAIL=[insert client email here]
 ```

+### Redis

+Redis is used to cache requests from google cloud storage.
+This helps retrieve data quicker and reduces the amount of requests made to google cloud storage.
+Download redis from the [doc site](https://redis.io/download).
+Mac users may run `brew install redis`.

+First start the redis server on port 6379

+`$ redis-server --port 6379`

+**Optional:** once the server has started, you can use the redis-cli in another terminal window.

+`$ redis-cli -p 6379`

 Once this is done run the following commands from the `/api` directory to start the server:

 ```